 Until recently, Canon’s 800mm f/5.6 lens has been about the longest lens currently in production by one of the big manufacturers.
 The longest lens on the Nikon side had been the 600mm f/4, which I took out for a spin not too long ago.

 Now, Nikonians have their own cannon (yes, pun intended) to play with.
-The Nikon AF-S 800mm f/5.6E FL ED VR lens is finally shipping, and we’ve got them in our inventory for rental.
+The Nikon 800mm f/5.6E FL ED VR lens is finally shipping and we’ve got them in our inventory for rent!
 I took this behemoth out for a test to see just what Nikon packed into it.
-Last week, I posted sample images from that shoot; here’s the full review.

 My experience with the 800mm began poorly.
-I took the lens out with a D4, an Induro AT–413 tripod and a Custom Brackets gimbal head to one of my favorite birding spots in the Redwood Shores region of the San Francisco Bay Area.
-Every spring, these black-and-white birds call Black Skimmers show up around here, and make for some excellent photo opportunities.
+I took the lens out with a Nikon D4, an Induro AT–413 tripod, and a Custom Brackets gimbal head to one of my favorite birding spots in the Redwood Shores region of the San Francisco Bay Area.
+Every spring, these black-and-white birds called Black Skimmers show up and make for some excellent photo opportunities.

 Well, things didn’t start out well.
 I set up everything, balanced the lens on the gimbal, and started shooting.